sysdiglabs/scan-action/README.md

 | `minimum-severity`           | Minimum severity to fail when scanning in IaC mode.                                                                                                                                                                                                                                                                      |                           |
 | `iac-scan-path`              | Path to the IaC files to scan.                                                                                                                                                                                                                                                                                           |                           |

+### Filtering Examples

+- **severity-at-least:**
+  `medium` → Only Medium, High, and Critical findings will be reported.

+- **package-types:**
+  `java,javascript` → Only vulnerabilities in Java or JavaScript packages will be included.

+- **not-package-types:**
+  `os` → Excludes vulnerabilities found in OS packages.

+- **exclude-accepted:**
+  `true` → Vulnerabilities that are marked as "accepted" (i.e., with risk acceptances) are excluded from the report.

+> ℹ️ You can combine these filters to focus the report on just what you care about!

+---

 ## SARIF Report